We’ve been celebrating our FarmSource program for more than 15 years.

 FarmSource is our local purchasing program that allows us to offer our guests locally grown and produced foods.
 We use these foods not only on our Soup, Salad and Fruit Bar, but also in a variety of our menu items such as our hand cut, homemade coleslaw.

 The idea of FarmSource was developed so that our guests can enjoy fresh, wholesome foods while also supporting the local agricultural community.
 Last year alone, Eat’n Park Hospitality Group spent more than $20 million on locally-sourced food.

-Here are just a few quotes from our local farmers about our FarmSource program:
+Here a quotes from one of our local farmers about our FarmSource program: